zenml-io/zenml/docs/book/getting-started/core-concepts.md

   prediction service that loads models for inference in a production setting.
 - **Code repositories** - [Code repositories](../starter-guide/production-fundamentals/code-repositories.md)
 enable ZenML to keep track of the code version that you use for your pipeline runs.
-Additionally, running a pipeline which is tracked in a registered code repository can speed up the Docker image building for containerized stack components.
+Additionally, it can speed up the Docker image building time needed for containerized stack components when you run a pipeline which is tracked in a registered code repository.
 - **Integrations** - ZenML ships with many [integrations](https://zenml.io/integrations) into many MLOps tools for various use-cases, usually in the form of pre-made *stack components* or *steps* .

 There's a lot more detail to digest when it comes to ZenML, but with the above